ghani35/Experimental-Robotics-Project-1/README.md

 ![Screenshot 2022-10-30 185406](https://user-images.githubusercontent.com/91313196/198893808-df1aea23-d94b-44c8-ace1-4fe59ea7d23f.png)

 # 3. Instalation and running procedures
+1. Clone the repository in your work_space `git clone https://github.com/ghani35/Experimental-robotics-Ass1.git`
-1. go to `/root/your_work_space/src/assignment/parameters`, open `parameters.yaml` file
+2. go to `/root/your_work_space/src/assignment/parameters`, open `parameters.yaml` file
-2. Change the path to `path = '/root/your_work_space/src/assignment/src/topological_map.owl'`
+3. Change the path to `path = '/root/your_work_space/src/assignment/src/topological_map.owl'`
-3. (optionl!)
+5. (optionl!)
 Change the other parameters if you want to test some relevent parts of the code
-4. If you do not have [smach_package](http://wiki.ros.org/smach/Tutorials/Getting%20Started), run this command:
+6. If you do not have [smach_package](http://wiki.ros.org/smach/Tutorials/Getting%20Started), run this command:
  `sudo apt-get install ros-noetic-smach-ros`
-5. If you do not have armor installed, follow this git hub repository `https://github.com/EmaroLab/armor_rds_tutorial.git`
+6. If you do not have armor installed, follow this git hub repository `https://github.com/EmaroLab/armor_rds_tutorial.git`
-6. Open new terminal and run `roslaunch assignment solution.launch`
+7. Open new terminal and run `roslaunch assignment solution.launch`
 * When you run this command, three windows and the should pop-up
   1. user_interface.py
   2. state_machine.py